Addressing Environmental Justice in Transportation Projects

 Where: Adrian Collaborative is based in historic downtown Duluth.
 Our office and multimedia training facilities are located inside the co-working space of The Work Spot, 3150 Main Street, Suite 105, Duluth, 30096.

 Voted one of Gwinnett’s Best Places for a Business Meeting or Retreat

 Who: Lead instructor will be Todd A. Barker, AICP.
-Todd has worked in the consulting industry for more than 23 years, with more than 21 focused on environmental and transportation planning.
-He has contributed to or led projects in 9 states, with an emphasis over the past 14 years in Georgia and the Southeast.
+Todd has worked in the consulting industry for more than 24 years, with most of it focused on environmental and transportation planning.
+He has contributed to or led projects in 9 states, with an emphasis over the past 15 years in Georgia and the Southeast.
 In addition to conducting training for two state agencies, Todd has served as speaker and moderator at state and national conferences on planning topics.